St James' Way 7 days

 Accommodation

-Day 2 Sulhamstead to Bramley 8.5 miles
+Day 2 Sulhamstead to Little London 10 miles

-After passing through the villages of Burghfield Common and Mortimer you will find yourself entering the Roman City of Silchester.
 Take some time to explore the well-preserved Roman Walls and marvel at the Amphitheatre before you visit Silchester Church, which is usually open to have a look inside.

 The route will take you further through fields and country lanes until you reach the Church of St James in Bramley.
 The medieval wall paintings including a depiction of St James, are interesting to see at the end of the day, plus they lay claim to the largest passport stamp on the Camino!